Naxos (company): Naxos Records

 Naxos Records is a record label specializing in classical music.
 The company was known for its budget pricing of discs, with simpler artwork and design than most other labels.
 In the 1980s, Naxos primarily recorded central and eastern European symphony orchestras, often with lesser-known conductors, as well as upcoming and unknown musicians, to minimize recording costs and maintain its budget prices.

 In more recent years, Naxos has taken advantage of the expiring copyrights of other companies' studio recordings by selling discs remastered from gramophone records.
 Examples include the complete recordings of opera singers such as Enrico Caruso, Amelita Galli-Curci, and Titta Ruffo and the 1934 world première performance of Howard Hanson's opera Merry Mount.
 Legal restrictions prevented some of these recordings from being sold in the United States.
 Naxos has also recorded the music of contemporary composers, including Leonardo Balada, Bechara El-Khoury, Laurent Petitgirard, and Alla Pavlova.
 The label has branched out into jazz, world music, and books on musical subjects.
 Naxos Spoken Word Library contains non-music products, such as audiobooks and radio dramas.

 In 2003, it began a paid subscription service for listening on the Internet that offers its complete catalogue and the Naxos Music Library.
-As of 2019, subscribers had access to 2,225,190 tracks on its 145,755 discs, though these numbers were increasing by nearly 100 new discs a day.
 In 2015, it launched a high-definition download and streaming service, ClassicsOnline HD•LL, with a catalogue drawn from a number of classical record labels.